Hadokane/CI_PP1_Oversights/README.md

 **Font / Typography**

-The colour "Antique White" was utilised in paragraph text throughout the website, to provide visual distinction between this off-white coloured font and the white background of the website sections.
+The colour "Antique White" was utilised in paragraph text throughout the website, to provide visual distinction between itself and the white background of the website sections.

-It is used in conjunction with a black background square to match the style of hovered links, blend seamlessly with the border styling present on cards and contribute to the website's overall style.
+It is used in conjunction with a black background square to match the style of hovered links, blend seamlessly with the border styling present on cards and contribute to the website's overall thematic style.

 The band themselves used different fonts than those present on the website in their initial logo.
 They however do not own the licensing for these fonts to be used online.